gradile/Final-project-git/README.md

-This project takes information from a public API: http://api.openweathermap.org/data/2.5/weather, and displays the information about the weather in the given city.
+This project takes information from a public API: http://api.openweathermap.org/data/2.5/weather, and displays the weather in the given city.
 You can choose the display in Celsius or Farenheit degrees.